AfreenHasheem/TW_Test/README.md

 JSON Data is fetched from : BASE_URL = "https://simplifiedcoding.net/demos/marvel"

 On clicking an item in the list, the item expands with more information.
 Retrofit is the third party library used for fetching the data.
 Offline functionality is implemented by caching the data.
 The architecture pattern followed is MVP.
 Mockito is used to test the Presenter layer.

-The model Package
+The model Package .
-Contains the serializable model class Hero.java
+Contains the serializable model class Hero.java .

-The adapter Package
+The adapter Package .
-Contains the HeroAdapter.java class
+Contains the HeroAdapter.java class .
 Inflates the view for each item in the recycler view.
-Glide is used to load the images from the API
+Glide is used to load the images from the API .

-The network Package
+The network Package .
 Contains the following classes:
 ApiClient.java : Has the implementation of the Retrofit library and the Retrofit caching.
 The check for network connectivity is done in this class and data is updated to the cache.
-ApiInterface : Has the GET request ConnectionDetector.java : Function to check for network connectivity on the device
+ApiInterface : Has the GET request .
+ConnectionDetector.java : Function to check for network connectivity on the device .

-The hero_list package
+The hero_list package .
 Contains the following classes:
 HeroListActivity.java :
-``initUI() `` : Initializes the RecyclerView and the progressDialog ``setDataToRecyclerView()``: Populates the list ``heroListPresenter = new HeroListPresenter(getApplicationContext(), this);``: Initializes the Presenter HeroListContract Interface : Has the methods for the Model-View-Presenter HeroListModel.java : Uses Retrofit instance and fetches the data from the API in a background thread using `` call.enqueue`` HeroListPresenter.java : Requests the data from the server and populates the RecyclerView with a list of Heroes
+``initUI() `` : Initializes the RecyclerView and the progressDialog
+``setDataToRecyclerView()``: Populates the list .
+``heroListPresenter = new HeroListPresenter(getApplicationContext(), this);``: Initializes the Presenter .
+HeroListContract Interface : Has the methods for the Model-View-Presenter .
+HeroListModel.java : Uses Retrofit instance and fetches the data from the API in a background thread using `` call.enqueue`` .
+HeroListPresenter.java : Requests the data from the server and populates the RecyclerView with a list of Heroes .

 Unit Test:
-``HeroListPresenterTest.java``` : Uses Mockito to test the Presentation layer
+``HeroListPresenterTest.java``: Uses Mockito to test the Presentation layer